AlexAlBasosi/WalkingOnACloud/README.md

 ![App](images/app.png)

-* Line 9: var express = require('express'); Require is used to import required modules (in this case express).
+* *Line 9*: `var express = require('express');` Require is used to import required modules (in this case express).
 Basically, this tells the compiler that you are going to be using it.
 Express is a library that makes it easier to setup the server.

-* Line 16: var app = express(); This will create the server.
+* *Line 16*: `var app = express();` This will create the server.

-* Line 19: app.use(express.static(__dirname + '/public')) This tells the server that you will be using the "public" directory as your default directory.
+* *Line 19*: `app.use(express.static(__dirname + '/public'))` This tells the server that you will be using the "public" directory as your default directory.
 If you look at the files on the left-hand side, you'll notice that the index.html file resides in this directory.
 This is how the server knows where to get that file.

 (Content Under Development)